HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Introduction

 Lensing time-delay cosmography, as an independent probe, can address this tension by measuring $H_0$ in a single step.
-This method, first envisaged by \cite{Refsdal:1964}, combines the measured time delay from the multiple images of a variable source, with lens mass modeling and line-of-sight mass structure to infer $H_0$.
-The H0LiCOW \citep{Suyu:2016qxx} and COSMOGRAIL \citep{2017Courbin} collaborations, together with the SHARP collaboration \citep{Chen:2019ejq}, have applied this method successfully to lensed quasar systems \citep[e.g.,][]{Bonvin:2018dcc,Birrer:2018vtm,2019MNRAS.490..613S,Rusu:2019xrq,Chen:2019ejq}.
-The latest $H_0$ measurement from H0LiCOW using physically-motivated mass models is consistent with measurements from SH0ES but in $>$3$\sigma$ tension with results from the cosmic microwave background \citep{Wong:2019kwg}.
-The STRIDES collaboration has further analyzed a new lensed quasar system \citep{Shajib:2019toy}.
-The newly formed TDCOSMO organization \citep{Millon:2019slk}, consisting of H0LiCOW, COSMOGRAIL, SHARP and STRIDES, has recently considered a one-parameter extension to the mass model to allow for the mass-sheet transformation \citep[e.g.,][]{Falco:1985,Schneider:2013a, Kochanek:2020}. \citet{Birrer+2020} used the stellar kinematics to constrain this single parameter, resulting in an $H_0$ value with a larger uncertainty, which is statistically consistent with the previous results using physically-motivated mass models .
+This method, first envisaged by \cite{Refsdal:1964}, combines the measured time delay from the multiple images of a variable source with lens mass modeling and line-of-sight mass structure to infer $H_0$.
+The COSmological MOnitoring of GRAvItational Lenses \citep[COSMOGRAIL;][]{2017Courbin} and H0 Lenses in COSMOGRAIL's Wellspring \citep[H0LiCOW;][]{Suyu:2016qxx} collaborations, together with the Strong lensing at High Angular Resolution Program (SHARP) \citep{Chen:2019ejq}, have successfully applied this method to lensed quasar systems \citep[e.g.,][]{Bonvin:2018dcc,Birrer:2018vtm,2019MNRAS.490..613S,Rusu:2019xrq,Chen:2019ejq}.
+The latest $H_0$ measurement from H0LiCOW using physically motivated mass models is consistent with measurements from SH0ES but is in $>$3$\sigma$ tension with results from the CMB \citep{Wong:2019kwg}.
+The STRong-lensing Insights into the Dark Energy Survey (STRIDES) collaboration has further analyzed a new lensed quasar system \citep{Shajib:2019toy}.
+The newly formed Time-Delay COSMOgraph (TDCOSMO) organization \citep{Millon:2019slk}, consisting of H0LiCOW, COSMOGRAIL, SHARP and STRIDES, has recently considered a one-parameter extension to the mass model to allow for the mass-sheet transformation \citep[e.g.,][]{Falco:1985,Schneider:2013a, Kochanek:2020}. \citet{Birrer+2020} used the stellar kinematics to constrain this single parameter, resulting in an $H_0$ value with a larger uncertainty, which is statistically consistent with the previous results using physically motivated mass models.
+In addition to placing constraints on $H_0$, strongly lensed quasars also provide tests of the cosmological principle, especially of spatial isotropy, given the independent sight line and distance measurement that each lensed quasar yields \citep[e.g.,][]{Krishnan+2021a, Krishnan+2021b}.